Ancient gold coin

 Many customers ask us, "What is the largest ancient gold coin?"
 We tell them, you’ve come to the right place!
 Only one ancient gold coin struck holds that title.
 The Gold Octodrachm was by far the largest gold coin ever struck in the ancient world.
 These heavy weights were a most common denomination of its day.
 Importantly, other large denominations like the tetradrachm (four drachms), the pentadrachm (five drachms) were also common.
 However, the Octodrachm (an eight-drachm coin) was the largest.

 Gold Octodrachms were struck over 2,300 years ago.
 They were produced during the Hellenistic period in Ptolemaic Egypt.
 No other kingdom or empire in the ancient world comes close to producing such a large gold coin.
-Above all, Ancient Egypt was known to be a country of r
+Above all, Ancient Egypt was known to be a country of remarkable

 - Posted: February 07, 2021Read more »